-The Oil-Dri Corporation of America SERP provides certain retired participants in the Pension Plan with the amount of benefits that would have been provided under the Pension Plan but for: (1) the limitations on benefits imposed by Section 415 of the Internal Revenue Code ("Code"), and/or (2) the limitation on compensation for purposes of calculating benefits under the Pension Plan imposed by Section 401(a)(17) of the Code.
-The SERP liability is actuarially determined at the end of each fiscal year using assumptions similar to those used for the Pension Plan, see Note 9 of the Notes to the Consolidated Financial Statements.
-The SERP liability recorded at July 31, 2016 was \$1,968,000, which was higher than the \$1,433,000 liability recorded at July 31, 2015 due primarily to a decrease in the discount rate.
-We recorded expense related to the SERP of \$535,000 in fiscal year 2016 and \$178,000 in fiscal year 2015.
-The SERP is unfunded and we will fund benefits when payments are made.
+The Oil-Dri Corporation of America Supplemental Executive Retirement Plan ("SERP") provides certain retired participants in the Pension Plan with the amount of benefits that would have been provided under the Pension Plan but for: (1) the limitations on benefits imposed by Section 415 of the Internal Revenue Code ("Code"), and/or (2) the limitation on compensation for purposes of calculating benefits under the Pension Plan imposed by Section 401(a)(17) of the Code.
+The SERP liability is actuarially determined at the end of each fiscal year using assumptions similar to those used for the Pension Plan, see Note 8 of the Notes to the Consolidated Financial Statements.
+The SERP liability was \$2,082,000 and \$1,968,000 as of July 31, 2017 and July 31, 2016, respectively.
+We recorded expense related to the SERP of \$114,000 in fiscal year 2017, which was lower than the \$535,000 in fiscal year 2016 due primarily to an increase in the discount rate.
+The SERP is unfunded and benefits will be funded when payments are made.

-NOTE 11 - OTHER CONTINGENCIES
+NOTE 10 - OTHER CONTINGENCIES